seydel1847/Azure-RMSDocs.pl-pl/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

 ---
-title: "Ograniczenia rozwiązania HYOK | Azure Rights Management"
+title: "Ograniczenia dotyczące rozwiązania HYOK | Azure Information Protection"
-description: "Poniższe informacje pozwalają zidentyfikować ograniczenia, wymagania wstępne i zalecenia w przypadku wybrania ochrony usług AD RMS korzystającej z usługi Azure Information Protection.
-To rozwiązanie jest czasami określane jako „hold your own key” (HYOK)."
+description: Identify the limitations, prerequisites, and recommendations if you select AD RMS protection with Azure Information Protection.
+This solution is sometimes referred to as "hold your own key" (HYOK).
 manager: mbaldwin
 ms.date: 08/25/2016
 ms.topic: article